Uncle Silas (film)

 Uncle Silas (US: The Inheritance) is a 1947 British drama film directed by Charles Frank and starring Jean Simmons, Katina Paxinou and Derrick De Marney.
-It is an adaptation of J. Sheridan Le Fanu's 1864 novel Uncle Silas in which an heiress is pursued by her uncle, who craves her money following her father's death.
+It was written by Ben Travers, adapted from J. Sheridan Le Fanu's 1864 novel Uncle Silas, in which an heiress is pursued by her uncle, who craves her money following her father's death.